VGR Gardens

 Lemongrass is not a heavy feeder, but it benefits from occasional fertilization.
 Use a balanced fertilizer or one high in nitrogen to promote lush foliage growth.

-6 reviews for Lemon Grass – Cymbopogon Plant
+6 reviews for Lemon Grass – Cymbopogon Live Plant

 1. Rated 4 out of 5